-"Having lost my mum, grandma and great aunt all to ovarian cancer at very young ages I knew there was some kind of link.
+After losing her my mum, grandma and great aunt to ovarian cancer all at very young ages, Charley knew there must be a link.

 When I was told the news my lip started to go and I was in flood of tears – why me again?

 Although they like you to wait and think it over, during that appointment I was referred for a bilateral double mastectomy.
 I knew it would be my choice if the results were positive.

 Why wait?
 What will I gain by carrying round the ticking time bombs for a few more years?

 So at 26 I had my breasts removed this year and it's probably the best decision I have made yet.